 Whilst some of the measurements may only appear like a few digits out, it is these extra dimensions that make the Maine Coon cat breed stand out in the crowd.

-Often referred as a ‘mini lions’, ‘dog of the cat world’ and ‘gentle giant’, you cannot truly appreciate their sheer size, beauty and impressive stature until you actually meet a full size Maine Coon cat in real life.
+Often referred to as ‘mini lions’, ‘dog of the cat world’, and ‘gentle giant’, you cannot truly appreciate their sheer size, beauty, and impressive stature until you actually meet a full-size Maine Coon cat in real life.

 Do Female Maine Coons Grow As Big As Males?